thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Class templates: importing as real generic structs

-If we know the complete set of allowed type arguments to a C++ struct template, we could import it as an actual Swift generic struct.
+If we know the complete set of allowed type arguments to a C++ struct template, we could import it as an actual Codira generic struct.
 Every method of that struct will perform dynamic dispatch based on type parameters.
 See the section about function templates for more details.